 - Invest in a few good courses, learn strategies that work and get ahead in time.
 Keep your sanity intact and produce value for your audience.

 One of the reasons my last blog failed was because I was trying to do it all by myself.
-I was trying to save money and learn everything from the scratch.
+I was trying to save money and learn everything from scratch.
 My thinking was when I’ll start earning money then I’ll invest that money in my business.
 I didn’t want to waste my money if it didn’t work (see the Negative Mindset)

 So, to save few bucks I started working late nights, waking up at Zombies time and start reading blog posts after blog posts, not getting much information but definitely frustrated and tired.